Varshitha1004/Exercise1/README.md

 # Exercise1
 # Behavioural design pattern
-Use Case 1: Weather Monitoring System using Observer Pattern
+ Weather Monitoring System using Observer Pattern
 Description:
 This project demonstrates the implementation of the Observer Design Pattern.
 The system simulates a weather station that broadcasts temperature updates to different display units, such as in a lobby or office.
 The display units (Observers) automatically update when the weather station (Subject) changes its temperature.